 All this is brought to mind once again by a news story about dinosaurs – or rather, marine reptiles.
 Student Raymond Hodgson and groundskeeper Ben Smith found an Icthyosaur fossil in the vegie patch at Richmond State School in western Queensland.
 The article doesn’t mention how complete a specimen it is, but the icthyosaur is an iconic superstar for anyone who’s familiar with the history of fossil hunting – and if you’re not, I recommend reading up about it.
 (I have two books on the subject: The Dinosaur Hunters and The Dragon Seekers.
 Honestly it’s been too long since I read either, and they were both good, but I think it was the latter that I preferred.
 The former focuses a lot of attention on the rivalry between Gideon Mantell and Richard Owen, though, and that’s quite an exciting back and forth.)

-Science gives us monsters by Ben McKenzie: the Man in the Lab Coat, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Science gives us monsters by Ben McKenzie, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.